 The occasionally prolonged process of placing housing units in service after they've been awarded funding accounts for year-to-year underperformance, if a large enough group of projects end up delayed past one year.
 For the most part, the production of new units and the rehabilitation of existing housing units that will be placed into the inventory of Low to Moderate Income Housing will be able to achieve the five-year goal as defined in the 2015-2019 Consolidated Plan, but may miss or exceed annual goals due to inconsistency with funding-to-occupied timelines.
 Attempts have been made to incorporate these different lag times into performance expectations, for instance, projects that add housing to the Low-Mod Inventory are likely to be occupied in the calendar year after the year of closing, while a preservation of affordable housing project is likely to be occupied/placed in service in the same year in which the deal is closed.
 However, these predictions do not capture the actual timeline to completion for each project funded.
 These outcomes, therefore, will not affect future annual action plans.
 The lack of increased permanent supportive housing in the program year may necessitate the scaling back of expectations in future annual action plans in terms of PSH opportunities growing year-to-year; however, these outcomes are still dependent on the quality of the applications received by the Consolidated Homeless Fund program administrators.
-Other factors, such as the funding of new programs to achieve the goals set in the 2015-2019 Consolidated Plan, are more likely to impact future annual action plans than the outcomes measured in the 2016 Program Year.
-The participation in the HFA-Risk Share program that allows the state to offer lower interest rates to property owners through financing issued through the Federal Financing Bank will likely increase annual expected outcomes, especially for the amount of rental units rehabilitated in future program years.
+Other factors, such as the funding of new programs to achieve the goals set in the 2015-2019 Consolidated Plan, are more likely to impact future annual action plans than the outcomes measured in the 2017 Program Year.
+The participation in the HFA-Risk Share program that allows the state to offer lower interest rates to property owners through financing issued through the Federal Financing Bank has assisted in exceeding annual expected outcomes, but as of today, the program is scheduled to sunset on September 30, 2018.